 Multi-Generational Travel: A New Spin on the Family Vacation

-Recently, multi-generational travel–a fancy term for family travel that includes more than one generation in the experience–has been on the rise.
+Recently, multi-generational travel has been on the rise.
 Why might that be?
 These days, our world is so fast-paced it can be easy to lose track of each other in the hustle and bustle of day-to-day life.
 We’re all on the go, glued to technology, and just trying to keep up.
 Sound familiar?
-If it does, taking time to get away as a family might be the perfect way to reconnect.
+If it does, taking a big family trip might be the perfect way to reconnect.

 blue circle with white number 1 in middle Start Planning Far in Advance

-When a large number of people with diverse interests and different schedules plan a trip together, the best thing you can do is start to plan as early as possible to avoid the most conflict.
-Send out a poll (we recommend Doodle) to all who will be joining to get a sense as to which dates work best for all family members, or just start asking around–whatever communication style works best for your family.
+How do you get the ball rolling?
+Send out a poll (we recommend Doodle) to all who will be joining to get a sense as to which dates work best for all family members.
+Alternatively, just start asking around –whatever communication style works best for your family.

-Start to feel out everyone’s preferences, think about budget, and crowd source destination ideas.
-The more room you have to discuss it and plan together, the more likely you are to plan peacefully.
+The more you discuss and plan together, the more everyone’s voice is heard and expectations are met.
 Don’t forget to think about travel insurance!
 We wouldn’t want you to spend all that time planning only to have your vacation get cancelled and lose out on all your travel investment.

 green button that reads quote and compare travel insurance

-blue circle with white number 2 in the middle Pick the Right Spot
+blue circle with white number 2 in the middle Pick the Right Destination

 at the beach with parasailors in the air